coffeestains/Isometquick/README.md

 		- Extrude X (extrude wall and floor to the left)
 		- Extrude Y (extrude wall and floor to the right)
 	- Toggle individual parts on or off.
-	- Toggle hidden ceiling and front walls for lighting purposes.
+	- Toggle hidden ceiling and front walls for lighting purposes if you use a sun lamp.
 (See gif below)
 	- Toggle emission planes for quick lighting from outside.
 (See gif below)

 - **Generates Isometric cameras**